IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Chapter 2.
 Installing and configuring DSFS

 z/OS Data Set File System (DSFS) is a base element of z/OS.
 To use the DSFS support, you must configure the support on the system.
 Configuration includes the following administrative tasks:
-· Setting up DSFS to run in a colony address space. · Defining the DSFS physical file system to z/OS UNIX. · Creating or updating the DSFS parameter data set IDFFSPRM. · Defining the DSFS utility file system. · Creating the mount point for DSFS. · Adding a MOUNT statement in the BPXPRMxx member to mount the DSFS utility file system at IPL.
+Â· Setting up DSFS to run in a colony address space. Â· Defining the DSFS physical file system to z/OS UNIX. Â· Creating or updating the DSFS parameter data set IDFFSPRM. Â· Defining the DSFS utility file system. Â· Creating the mount point for DSFS. Â· Adding a MOUNT statement in the BPXPRMxx member to mount the DSFS utility file system at IPL.

 Steps for installing and configuring DSFS